TOD-theses/paper-T-RACE/main.typ

 With both definitions, for 29% of the TOD candidates, $T_B$ fails because of insufficient funds to cover the transaction fee when it is executed without the state changes by $T_A$.
 This can happen when $T_A$ transfers Ether to the sender of $T_B$, and $T_B$ has less balance than the transaction fee without this transfer.
 Furthermore, if the execution of $T_B$ consumes more gas without the changes of $T_A$, it needs to pay a higher transaction fee which can also lead to insufficient funds.
 In both cases, the existence of $T_A$ enables the execution of $T_B$, therefore we do not consider these to be TOD attacks and ignore them from further analysis.

-Finally, one error occurred with the original definition#todo[original definition] which did not occur with the other definition.
-However, this error was not reproducible, potentially being a temporary fault with the RPC requests.
+Finally, one error occurred when analyzing for the TOD approximation which did not occur with the exact definition.
+However, this error is not reproducible, potentially being a temporary fault with the RPC requests.

 #figure(
   table(